 4. Tech Specialist

-To support the best practices suggested on a process level- we need to have a deeper understanding of how the technology works and that is where the Tech Specialist play an important role.
-Someone could be managing and expert at the Integration area, someone is great at LWCs, someone is managing the CPQ EPC (product catalogue side of things), etc.- these are just few examples of technical specialization roles in Salesforce.
+To support the best practices suggested on a process level- we need to have a deeper understanding of how the technology works, and that is where the Tech Specialist plays an important role.
+Someone could be managing an expert at the Integration area, someone is excellent at LWCs, someone is handling the CPQ EPC (product catalog side of things), etc.- these are just a few examples of technical specialization roles in Salesforce.

 5. Business Analyst

-Right from the requirement capture, running customer workshops, requirement elicitation, interacting with different customer user groups, creating the business requirement document (BRD), capturing the as-is and to-be processes- this all is taken care by a Business Analyst(BA).
-Check here for Top 7 Skill in a Salesforce Business Analyst checklist.
+Right from the requirement capture, running customer workshops, requirement elicitation, interacting with different customer user groups, creating the business requirement document (BRD), and capturing the as-is and to-be processes- this all is taken care of by a Business Analyst(BA).
+Check here for the Top 7 Skills in a Salesforce Business Analyst checklist.

 Average salary (national): $104,000